modulove/utf-9-samplified/docs/README.md

 # UTF-9 Drum Computer — Enhanced Features & Documentation

-The features of the UTF-9 drum computer firmware
+The features of the new UTF-9 drum computer firmware

 ---

-## ✨ Improvements in this Firmware  (code)
+## Improvements in this Firmware  (code)

 - **Data type optimization** → leaner and faster code
 - **Simplified structure** → easier to read & hack